RobGaughan/Infrastructure-For-AD-Azure/README.md

 #### Description of diagram
 **On the left/orange section:**
-- This is what Azure deaults to when we create the client VM and when we created the Domain-Controller-1 VM
+- This is what Azure deaults to when we created the client VM and when we created the Domain-Controller-1 VM
 - It Defaults to using the Vnet's Virtual DNS server

 **On the right/blue section:**